LPhilip-CS/World-Life-Expectancy/README.md

 Visualization:
 - Utilize Excel charts, such as line charts, bar graphs, and scatter plots, to represent variations in life expectancy over time or across different variables.
+- Further, explore and analyze trends in tableau with a fully dynamic map system.
-- include interactive dashboards using Excel features like slicers, pivot tables, and charts.
+- Include interactive dashboards using features like slicers, pivot tables, maps and more.
 - These dashboards enhance the user experience by allowing dynamic data exploration.